CERIT-SC/rancher-apps/charts/neo4j/v0.3/app-readme.md

 Application is available through web page, URL is on domain `dyn.cloud.e-infra.cz` and is like `https://neo4j-namespace.dyn.cloud.e-infra.cz/broswer`.
 Note: you must use URL ending with `/browser` part.

 For server, enter the same URL but without the `/browser` part and with `:443` suffix, e.g., `neo4j-namespace.dyn.cloud.e-infra.cz:443` is the DB server.

+# Note

+Version 5.x is not compatible with 4.x version of database.
+A new PVC must be used.